What is an Early College Credit Course?

 Early College Credit FAQ

-- How might my grades in dual enrollment and articulated courses impact my college GPA?
 The grades you receive in dual enrollment and articulated credit courses will count as part of your college GPA.
 This means how you do in these courses in high school will impact your academic standing in college and the issuance/renewal of financial aid.